jjingram/satori/README.md

 ---

-# Features
+# Notes

+## Symbols
+> In the most trivial implementation, they are essentially named integers (e.g.
+> the enumerated type in C).

 ## Pattern matching
-Satori features pattern matching on arbitrary structures.
+Satori will feature pattern matching on arbitrary structures.
 The most basic type of pattern are symbol patterns; that is a symbol evaluates to itself.
 Some examples of symbols are `nil`, `t`, and `foo`, with `nil` and `t` being special symbols in that `nil` matches against nothing but itself and `t` matches against anything.
 A simple example of this is the following in which we compute the length of a list: